Integration-Hub-DE/datafactory-automate-deployments-with-prepostscript/README.md

-# Azure Data Factory Automatic Deployment using ARM template (ARMTemplateForFactory and ARMTemplateParametersForFactory)
+# Azure Data Factory Automatic Deployment using ARM template with PrePostDeploymentScript (ARMTemplateForFactory and ARMTemplateParametersForFactory)

 ### Overview